muwerk/ustd/README.md

 ## History

+- 0.3.0 (2020-10-26) Cleanup platform.h: ESP32 continues to use SPIFFS by default, ESP8266 LittleFS (since SPIFFS is
+  deprecated for ESP8266, and LittleFS is not (yet) available for ESP32).
+This is a breaking change for ESP8266 installations that require the filesystem, since an upgrade from SPIFFS to LittleFS is required, see [munet Readme](https://github.com/muwerk/munet/blob/master/README.md) for additional information.
 - 0.2.2 (2020-09-27) Support for LittleFS as successor of ESP8266/ESP32 filesystem
 - 0.2.1 (2019-09-19) Functional support for AVRs added (from project [functional-avr](https://github.com/winterscar/functional-avr) by [winterscar](https://github.com/winterscar)).